Monitor Basics in Plain English

 How to reduce blue light on an LCD monitor

-Knowing that blue light influences eye fatigue, we tested how much we could decrease the amount of blue light by making adjustments to the monitor.
+In order to prevent eye fatigue caused by Blue Light, EIZO tested how much we could reduce the amount of Blue Light emitted by making adjustments to the monitor.

 Lowering the color temperature

 Lowering the color temperature causes light distribution to shift towards longer wavelengths (more reddish colors).
 When we change the initial color temperature of our monitors (6500 - 7000K) to 5000K...

 Lowering Color Temperature and Brightness